Toronto Six: Transition in second season

 In May 2021, the owners of the Six also bought the Metropolitan Riveters as part of the league's push to have all teams be independently owned.
 In September 2021, the league rebranded as the Premier Hockey Federation (PHF) to promote inclusivity.

 On June 7, 2021, Mark Joslin, previously head coach of the Ontario Junior Hockey League's Toronto Patriots, was hired to replace Digit Murphy as head coach, becoming the first black head coach in NWHL history.
 Murphy retained her position as team president.
 The Six added Hockey Hall of Fame member Angela James to their coaching staff on June 24.
 At the end of June, Krysti Clarke, previously the manager of operations with York United FC of Canadian Premier League soccer, replaced Mandy Cronin as general manager.
 With five picks among the top ten in the 2021 NWHL Draft, three of the picks were in the first round.
 Picking third overall, the Six selected Maegan Beres from Boston College, followed by Tatum Skaggs fourth overall, and York Lions skater Taylor Davison with the fifth pick, marking the second straight season that the Six have drafted a player from a U Sports women's ice hockey program.
 In addition, Davison made U Sports history, becoming the highest drafted player from the league.

 Towards the end of the 2021–22 season, the team was sold to a new ownership group including Anthony Stewart, Angela James, Bernice Carnegie, and Ted Nolan.

-Transition in third season
+Third season

-On May 31, 2022, co-owner Angela James was promoted from assistant coach to General Manager of the Six.
-Additionally, Digit Murphy would be leaving her post as the Six's Team President & Director of Player Personnel to join the Metropolitan Riveters as their new Team President, but would "maintain involvement, advising on the logistics of the team" while "transitioning from her role as President."
+On May 31, 2022, co-owner Angela James was promoted from assistant coach to general manager of the Six.
+Additionally, Digit Murphy would be leaving her post as the Six's team president and director of player personnel to join the Metropolitan Riveters as their new team president, but would "maintain involvement, advising on the logistics of the team" while "transitioning from her role as President."
 On June 14, 2022, the Six announced the hiring of Geraldine Heaney as their third head coach in franchise history.
 On September 27, 2022, Sportsnet reported that Sami Jo Small joined the leadership as team president.

+On March 26, 2023, the team won the Isobel Cup Championship, defeating the Minnesota Whitecaps 4–3 in overtime at the Mullett Arena in Tempe, Arizona.

+Ceasing operations

+After the season, it was announced that the PHF had been purchased as part of a bid to create a new, unified professional women's league.
+This resulted in the folding of the PHF and its teams.
+The new league—the Professional Women's Hockey League—debuted in 2024 with the new Toronto franchise hosting the inaugural game on New Year's Day.
+10 former Six players were selected in the 2023 PWHL draft, the most of any former PHF team.